 The sign will say “coming soon” until it is live on the market.

 Between neighbors and signs themselves, 14% of buyers found their home this way according to the NAR homebuyer survey.
 So do not skip the sign.

 The new MLS rules are geared toward allowing the most amount of buyers the chance to view and bid on homes for sale.

 It prevents someone from contacting the listing agent and seeing the home and buying it before it hits the market.

 Perhaps this buyer just drove by a for sale sign and got lucky, to the detriment of the open market.

-However, if a buyer presents an offer on your home without seeing it, agents are required to present that offer.
+However, if a buyer presents an offer on your home without seeing it, you will be able to receive that offer and respond.

 You can accept or negotiate that offer.
-This is a rare case but does happen.
+“Sight unseen” offers are rare but they do happen.